 - Promote effective and beneficial links between the hospitality business and education.

 - Promote and disseminate good practice in learning, teaching and assessment and in programme and curriculum development supporting graduate employability.

 - Promote and disseminate research and scholarship which informs and enhances curriculum development and approaches to learning, teaching and assessment in work-based learning.

-PATH holds an annual conference in June each year.The conference brings together educators and employers from the UK and abroad and provides a fantastic networking forum as well as an opportunity for discussing good practice in work placement.
+From 2015 the conference will be integrated with the CHME Research Conference in Manchester.The conference brings together educators and employers from the UK and abroad and provides a fantastic networking forum as well as an opportunity for discussing good practice in work based learning.

 Past conference themes have addressed topical issues such as:

-- 'Profitable Partnerships: adding value through quality work placements' (Oxford 2006);
+• 'Profitable Partnerships: adding value through quality work placements' (Oxford 2006);

 • 'International Issues in Work Experience: A Key Focus for Hospitality and Tourism' (Liverpool 2007);

 • '2020 Vision: tourism and hospitality work placements fit for the 21st century?'
 (Dublin 2008)

-- 'Investing in talent for a positive future: the role of hospitality & tourism work placements' (Edinburgh 2009)
+• 'Investing in talent for a positive future: the role of hospitality & tourism work placements' (Edinburgh 2009)

-- 'Adding real value to businesses: hospitality & tourism work placements' (London 2010)
+• 'Adding real value to businesses: hospitality & tourism work placements' (London 2010)